SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 The elements of the phrase are: *gene banks/ex situ + diversity/protection/policy + agriculture*

 The *diversity/protection/policy* terms are included to help to filter out publications which mention genebanks that were used in research (i.e. samples were taken from...).
 They ensure that the work relates to conservation, genetic diversity, or gene bank policies in some way.
-Action terms are not used because multiple angles can be relevant - research about establishment of gene banks for maintaining diversity, research about farmers' use of gene banks, research about how best to store samples in gene banks, etc.
+This is less of an issue for some of the *genebank* terms when used as plurals, and so these are included alone.

 For the *gene bank/ex situ* terms, `cryoconservation` and `cryopreservation` are included as in vitro methods of conservation of diversity (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
 For the *agriculture terms*, `domestic*` was removed from this phrase as results were mostly about domestic cats.
 A `NOT` expression was added for `seed banks` as these can be both human storage of seeds but also natural seed banks in the soil.